 |

 (or enter the latitude and longitude in a form) to find out if and when you can see the eclipse there.
-This is an annular eclipse along the central path and a partial eclipse elsewhere.
+This is a total eclipse along the central path and a partial eclipse elsewhere.

 The current and recent monthly narratives are at www.skycaramba.com/monthly.
 The archived weekly blog from several years ago is at www.skycaramba.com/blog.
 The astronomical events search is at www.skycaramba.com/events.shtml Keep up with the SkyCaramba podcast at this link.
 Read the monthly happenings section for this month's astronomy events.
 You can also check out the new monthly events calendar. |